Lifailon/usup/README.md

 A very simple deployment tool that runs a given set of `bash` commands on multiple hosts in parallel.
 It reads `yaml` configuration, which defines networks (groups of hosts), global variables (which can be changed via arguments), command(s) and targets (groups of commands).

+> [!NOTE]
-The goal is to revive the [sup](https://github.com/pressly/sup) project, which has not been supported since 2018.
+> The goal is to revive the [sup](https://github.com/pressly/sup) project, which has not been supported since 2018.
 First of all, to solve common problems (for example, an error when connecting via `ssh`), expand the functionality (for example, add reading the configuration from the `url`), add support for the Windows system and implement a simple user interface (example for [Jenkins](#jenkins)).

 ## Install